MIT School of Humanities, Arts, and Social Sciences: Buildings and infrastructure

 In March 2017, MIT announced the new Theater Arts Building (Building W97) located at 345 Vassar Street at the far western end of campus.
 Constructed in a completely renovated former warehouse, the facility consolidates the performance and design spaces of a new academic major in Theater Arts, which was established in 2015.

 The building's 25,000 sqft includes a two-story, 180-seat, multimedia-equipped performance space which can be reconfigured for each use; as well as a rehearsal studio, dressing rooms, and set and costume makerspaces.

+In 2025, MIT opened the Edward and Joyce Linde Music Building, a 35,000-square-foot space comprising three areas: the Thomas Tull Concert Hall, the Jae S. and Kyuho Lim Music Maker Pavilion, and the Beatrice and Stephen Erdely Music and Culture Space.
+Designed by Japanese architectural firm SANAA, the space is the home for MIT's music and music technology programs.